-Welding Academy Teacher and Small Engines Automotive Teacher, Fairmont Area Schools
+Welding Academy Teacher, Fairmont Area Schools

 Bob Bonin has built a Welding Academy to meet a critical need for workers in his community.
 It has grown to serve not only middle and high school students in his school district, but others across the region.